- The Buying Process

 Buying your first property in Malta might feel overwhelming at times.
-With so many options it can be hard to know where to start from.
+With so many options it can be hard to know where to start.
 As one of the biggest decisions you will ever make, it’s crucial to get it right.

 - What size of property do you need, not just now and in 5 years?

-- Which areas of Malta are you familiar with, and where would your prefer to live?
+- Which areas of Malta are you familiar with, and where would you prefer to live?